Geoff’s Wedding

 I think the show is

 like the show is like, oh, you can make more money off this doing it differently.
-This is capitalism, baby.
+This is capitalism, baby, and they'll eat it up.

 And I'd like to point out, Gus is like, oh, it's fucking terrible.
 Anyway, I'll watch every episode of season two.

-Yeah.
-It's terrible because they just missed it, but it was well executed.
+Yeah, it's terrible because they just missed it, but it was well executed.
+No, I think they got it.

 I don't think they missed anything.
-That being said, you know, I did hear about,
+That being said, you know, I did hear about

-there was something that annoyed me about this.
-And it's not about the show.
+there was something that annoyed me about this, and it's not about the show, it's about people's reaction to the show.

-So it was really cold.
-There was a lot of talk online about troubles are in production, about how contestants were getting hurt, and it was really cold.
+There was a lot of talk online about troubles are in production, about how contestants were getting hurt, and it was like really cold.
+Do you know where it was filmed?
+It was filmed in England.

 Who knows, right?
 I didn't see anybody's breath.